benverhaalen/it-already-exists/docs/runtime-observation.md

 These stages are a diagnostic ladder, not a universal mandatory startup sequence.
 Web, desktop, and packaged apps have different prerequisites.
 Record the furthest evidenced stage and the exact missing evidence.
 A submitted graphics buffer, successful build, or reconstructed composition is not a substitute for inspecting the original image.

+When readiness is intermittent, take a small, bounded series of read-only samples from the same explicit session.
+Record each result and time separately; one successful response can occur between service restarts.
+Choose the next action from the relevant stable state, and stop sampling when the evidence is sufficient or the stated observation window ends.
+Keep host elapsed time separate from guest uptime when deciding whether progress has stopped.

 ## Diagnose the failing layer

 Use [compatibility recovery](compatibility-recovery.md) when a target stalls: locate the unmet environmental assumption, make a minimal discriminating intervention, and verify prerequisite repair separately from usable behavior.